-The appointment of one or more Inspectors-General provided for in clause 5 of the Amendment Bill has been budgeted for.
+The appointment of the Inspector-General provided for in section 7(1) of the Amendment Bill has been budgeted for.
 Currently there is no intention to appoint more than one Inspector-General as is possible under the same section.

 PARLIAMENTARY PROCEDURE